vuestorefront/vue-storefront/packages/core/docs/composables/use-user.md

 ## When to use it?

+Use `useUser` to:
+- manage user authentication
-You should use `useUser` to manage user authentication and authentication data like email address, login or password.
+- manage authentication data like email address, login or password.

 If you want to fetch/save other user data you should use the following composables:
 - [`useUserBilling`](./use-user-billing.md)
 - [`useUserShipping`](./use-user-shipping.md)
 - [`useUserOrders`](./use-user-orders.md)